davelively14/locorum/README.md

     - ADD: get_updated_results - fetches most recent result_collections for all searches
     - ADD: get_updated_result - fetches most recent result_collection for a given search
     - ADD: get_collection(collection_id) - fetches a given result_collection
+  - ADJ: Locorum.ProjectChannel
+    - DEL: No longer pulls data from the Repo
+      - ADD: Asks for most recent ResultsCollections from ProjectChannelServer and returns that to joining call.
+This should allow for minimum amount of refactoring.
 - Geocode
   - DEL: Google returns lat long
   - ADD: Use Locorum.ZipLocate.get_data(zip) to access csv file on server side.
 This is a temporary fix.
 In order to reduce call time, will eventually make this an Agent task that can be accessed by clients.